yegor256/blog/_posts/2017/oct/2017-10-10-streams-vs-decorators.md

 These two problems are connected.
 The biggest issue with this streaming API is the very interface `Stream`&mdash;it's huge.
 At the time of writing there are 43 methods.
-Fourty three, in a single interface!
+Forty three, in a single interface!
 This is against each and every
 [principle]({% pst 2014/nov/2014-11-20-seven-virtues-of-good-object %})
 of object-oriented programming, starting with